bennowak/student-grading/README.md

 ![The Output](docs/Output.png)

-## Folder Organization Concerns

-This program is intended to reside inside a single directory where the grader (TA, Instructor, etc.) does all of their grading.
-This will mean that each call to the program should supply different arguments for different assignments.
-Rerunning the script with the same arguments may either overwrite previously existent files or simply fail to execute part of the script.
-So what does this look like as originally intended by the author.

-    - `Grading` (folder)
-        - Homework01_Some_Homework
-        - Homework02_Some_more_homework
-        - Resources
-            - hw1_students.csv
-            - hw2_students.csv
-            - hw1_gradingTemplate.md
-            - hw2_gradingTemplate.md
-            - GRADING_TEMPLATE.md
-        - `tyjgrader` (module folder)

-Before running the script:
-- a copy of the GRADING_TEMPLATE.md file has been customized to reflect the rubric and grading concerns for that particular assignment
-- a separate `csv` for each assignment has been created containing valid URLs pointing to the GitHub `master` branch for the relevant student's submission
-- arguments to the program have been entered meticulously and accurately
+## Additional Notes
+- If you are intending to store your grades and student submissions in a git repository or on a remote repository hosting service (such as GitHub, or others) then be sure to edit the `.gitignore` file to allow the tracking of the `.zip` files in the student submissions.
+- Running the process on existing assignments (whith existing directories, and such) will only update "new" submissions from the assignment file.
+Existing submissions will not be overwritten.
+- If you need to update a submission consider either removing the original submission `grade_sheet` and `url` in the assignment csv file, or adding a second entry for the same student (using a variation on their name to indicate the different submission.)
+- If you are unclear about some fo the specifics, I encourage you to run a few tests using the test `assignment` to see how the script works.

 ## If An Error Occurs

-- Delete the folder for that assignment and try again and check the formatting of your csv and arguments to the `run_tyjgrader.py` script.
+- Delete the folder for that assignment and try again and check the formatting of your `assignment.csv` and `grade_sheet.md` files for that particular assignment.
+Be sure to follow the template form exactly.

 - Report issues here [here](https://github.com/bennowak/student-grading/issues)